RyneBurden/NFL-Neural-Net/README.md

 ##### *R Dependencies*
-nflfastR - used to gather and synthesize data from the 1999-2020 NFL seasons Tidyverse - used to clean data after being gathered</p>
-Reticulate - used to interface R dataframes with the Python neural network
+nflfastR - used to gather and synthesize data from the 1999-2020 NFL seasons Tidyverse - used to clean data after being gathered Reticulate - used to interface R dataframes with the Python neural network